SOLAR FARM SOLICITOR CORK CITY, MIDLETON AND DUBLIN

 On the basis that the option is viable, the developer and the landowner then normally enter into a long-term Lease which is typically 25 years in length.
 The developer will not make an application for planning until an Option Agreement has been signed by the landowner.
 Almost, 150 planning applications were lodged in 12 months between October 2015 and October 2016.
 The highest concentration of these are in the south and east, mainly in Cork and Wexford.

 Normally, when an Option Agreement is signed by the landowner, they are also sent a copy of the draft Lease.
 However, the terms of the Lease are not entered into until the option is exercised.
 This means that the Lease will not be signed by the parties until the developer has decided to exercise the option or proceed with the solar development.
 When an Option Agreement is signed, the landowner will instruct a Solicitor to advise him in respect of the terms of the agreement.
-The Solicitor at this stage also advises in respect of the terms of the Lease.
+The Solar Farm Solicitor, Ireland, at this stage also advises in respect of the terms of the Lease.
 The parties may also wish to enter into a side maintenance agreement in which the landowner maintains their land which adjoins where the solar development is erected.
 This normally entails grazing and cutting grass and hedges.
 The maintenance agreement would normally not be signed or entered into until the option is exercised and the lease begins.

 However, it should be noted that the Lease is not signed contemporaneously with the Option Agreement and there is still some scope for further negotiation when the Lease is signed.
 The main terms of the Lease such as remuneration will normally not be negotiable at this stage, but if issues have arisen during the option period, there is an opportunity for the landowner to rectify this before the Lease is entered into.
 The Lease is a long term commitment and it is important that the parties entering into it are happy with the terms contained within.
 Accordingly it is imperative that you obtain legal advice in respect of the terms of the Lease.